HYF-Class20/HYF-Class-20/student-bios/NursenKaralar.md

 # Hello everyone, I'm Nursen Karalar.
 ## I am from Turkey.
 I was born in Diyarbakir, the Mesopotamian city of Turkey.
 I am born in Belgium, May 2022.
 In the city of Antwerp...
-## .I am married for 2 years .Computer Engineer and I am a computer teacher.
+## I am married for 2 years .Computer Engineer and I am a computer teacher.
 ## I have 2 years of Computer Engineering and 4 years of Computer Engineering experience...
 ## I have worked in the fields of Robotic Coding as a teacher and I have participated in inter-city competitions.
 I had the chance to attend many seminars.
 ## I have worked on corporate sites in the field of engineering.
 ## I am currently receiving trainings to increase my knowledge of HTML, CSS and JAVASCRIPT.
-##I've posted a couple of examples of my latest work on my github page.
+## I've posted a couple of examples of my latest work on my github page.
 [Nursen2127](https://github.com/Nursen2127)
 ## And I think Hack Your Future is the right address to improve myself.
 ## Memories from teaching !!!